tokenika/eosfactory/teos/README.md

 ## Walkthrough

-Our plan is to build around the [*Visual Studio Code*](#https://code.visualstudio.com/).
+The IDE is built around the [*Visual Studio Code*](#https://code.visualstudio.com/).
 With VS code, we can have all what we want in one:

     * Linux Mac and Windows compatibility,
     * multi-language (C/C++, Python) support as InteliSense, code browsing,